 There are 3 ways to get PrEP

 For more information about PrEP and how to take it visit our YouTube PrEP playlist here.

 There’s also a really helpful leaflet on the ‘i-Base’ website.

 The NHS is funding free PrEP through the PrEP Impact Study.
 Everyone on the trial will get NHS funded PrEP until at least October 2020.
-We are now open and recruiting to the study Only those at very high risk of catching HIV are eligible to join.
+Only those at very high risk of catching HIV are eligible to join.
 The official study website contains information about the study, the patient information leaflet and details of who can join.

 The Prepster website has this really useful summary of the key issues you need to consider and a summary of who can join.
 We recommend you take a look.

 Dean Street has allocated all the spaces it currently has available on the trial.
 If you have been given an appointment to join the study your place is reserved.
 We know that some people will not attend their appointment, so we have created a waiting list for any places that become available.

 If you are a Dean Street patient and are eligible to join the study, you can register your interest by emailing your clinic and mobile telephone numbers to firstname.lastname@example.org .
 We will call people in order if places become available.
 The main trial website lists all the clinics in the country that are currently open to recruitment.